chamlance/2k26-gm-grader-tool/PRODUCT_THINKING.md

 Early versions graded almost everything A or B. That made the tool useless — if every move is good, there's no accountability.
 The final prompt explicitly calibrates: most moves are B or C, A-range is reserved for genuinely franchise-altering decisions.
 The grade has to mean something.

 **Rumors as context, not decoration**
-The Rumors tab could have been a note-taking feature.
-Instead, rumors actively feed into the next move analysis — insiders react to the war room intel, not just the move in isolation.
+The Rumors tab actively feed into the next move analysis — insiders react to the war room intel, not just the move in isolation.
 This mirrors how real NBA transactions are processed: always in the context of what's already circulating.
+Resolved rumors are archived and excluded from future analysis — preventing outdated intel from contaminating new move grading.

 **Consult before vs. Grade after**
 Two separate modes for two separate moments in the decision process.
 Consult (before) is about getting org buy-in on a proposed move.
 Grade (after) is about accountability once it's done.
 Keeping them separate mirrors how real front offices actually work.